 Interlabial Pads: What are They?

 Interlabial pads are worn externally (outside the vagina) and are held in place by the labia.
-They are usually leaf or petal shaped, and are kind of a cross between a pad and a tampon.
+They are usually leaf or petal shaped, made from fabric and are kind of a cross between a pad and a tampon.
 The best part about intralabial pads are that they’re made of cloth and are reusable.

 Interlabial Pads: Introduction